 Do your garden tools look like this?
 Maybe with some extra mud stuck on the back?

-First, knock off all the excess mud with a scraper or wire brush.
+1. First, knock off all the excess mud with a scraper or wire brush.
 Then, give them a good scrub in a large bucket or utility sink.
-I just used plain water.
+Plain water works just fine. or you can add a dash of oil based soap.

 On a hoe, the side facing the handle should receive the bevel.